 - What do you want to have instead of those difficulties?

-- What would achieving those outcomes do for you?
+- What would making those changes do for you?

 I am especially interested in finding out what your goals and outcomes are.

 Most people are very clear about what they don’t want – the problems that bring them to a therapist in the first place.
-Not many people have worked out what they would want instead of the problem.
+Not many people have worked out what they would want instead of the problems they have.

 Working out where you want to go is an important part of this session.
 This kind of therapy is designed to get you where you want to go and not as an extensive analysis of the past to explain how you got to where you are now.